citp/privacy-policy-historical/b/bo/bok/boku.com.md

 If you require further information or would like to make an enquiry about your information that we hold and process, then you can contact us at [dataprotection@boku.com](mailto:dataprotection@boku.com).
 We will reply to your request within thirty (30) days of your submission or in accordance with relevant laws.

 You can help us maintain accurate records [by informing](https://boku.zendesk.com/home) us of changes or modifications to your personal information.

 ## 9\.
-GLOBAL OPERATIONS
+Global operations

 Boku is a company operating in multiple jurisdictions around the world.
 As described in this Privacy Notice, we will share your information within our group of companies or with third-parties, which may require us to export your information described in this Privacy Notice across national boundaries.

-**If you are based in the EEA,** when you use the Boku services, you authorise us to transfer, store, and process your information in the following territories:
+If you are based in the EEA, when you use the Boku services, you authorise us to transfer, store, and process your information in the following territories:

-  * the United States in accordance with the Swiss / EU-US Privacy Shield Framework or any update or successor to this framework;
+  * the United States in accordance with the  **EU-US/Swiss Privacy Shield Framework**  or any update or successor to this framework;
   * any country within the EEA; and / or
   * any county outside the EEA:
     * which is on the European Commission’s list of approved territories as providing adequate protection for the rights and freedoms of individuals; or